 I arrived on the island mid-afternoon at Tryphena Wharf.
 Tryphena is a small settlement where most of the permanent residents reside.
-Without a bicycle or a car and the sun setting in a few hours, I took the time to settle into the little cottage I was renting, purchase some food and drinks, and relax on the nearby beach.
+Without a bicycle or a car and the sun setting in a few hours, I took the time to settle into the little cottage I was staying in, purchase some food and drinks, and relax on the nearby beach.
 A few things to note about the island:

 - the local general store, social club, and cafe (the only three places open during the winter months in Tryphena) do accept EFTPOS, but not credit.

 - if you are hoping to rent a mountain bike, make arrangements before you arrive.
 I made this mistake and learned that the only bicycle rental place, Paradise Cycles, was up north in Port Fitzroy.
 The owner had no plans to travel south for the weekend so my transportation options included running, hitchhiking, and hiring one of two local drivers…all fairly easy options, with the driver hire requiring cash.